UK condemns 'barbaric' execution of British-Iranian national | Politics

 UK condemns 'barbaric' execution of British-Iranian national

-Britain on Saturday called the execution by Iran of British-Iranian national Alireza Akbari a barbaric act and said it would not go unpunished.
+Britain on Saturday called the execution by Iran of British-Iranian national Alireza Akbari a barbaric act, and imposed sanctions on Iran's prosecutor general in response.

+The Iranian judiciary's Mizan news agency had earlier reported the execution of the former Iranian deputy defence minister who had been sentenced to death on charges of spying for Britain.
+Britain had said it should not follow through with the death penalty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)